timnboys/documentation/Docs/integrator3/quickstart.md

 ---

+### What Integrator 3 Does

+Integrator 3 is a robust application that allows you to bridge not just the user accounts between multiple systems but also bridge the visual appearance as well.
+Integrator 3 permits any number of applications to be connected subject to licensing, so for example you may want a Joomla site and a Wordpress site to share the same WHMCS installation.
+With Integrator 3, all three can be tied together so when a user logs into one, they are logged into all three.
+When a user visits WHMCS from Joomla, they will see Joomla wrapping it, but if they visit from Wordpress, they will see Wordpress wrapping it.

+### Key Concepts

+There are some key concepts to keep in mind in order to understand exactly what the product does.

+#### Content Management System (CMS)

+A CMS stands for Content Management System.
+Integrator 3 currently works with two CMS products: Joomla! and Wordpress.

+#### Application

+An application is a program that is run that is wrapped.
+For example, WHMCS is considered an application because it would be wrapped by a content management system through Integrator 3.
+Currently Integrator 3, WHMCS and Kayako Fusion are considered applications and are supported.

+#### Visual Integration

+The visual integration refers to wrapping your content management system (either Joomla! or Wordpress) around your application (either WHMCS or Kayako Fusion).
+This is accomplished by utilizing the built in hook systems within the applications to make requests of Integrator 3 to retrieve the content management site for rendering around the application.
+Regular expression matches are performed upon the source from the content management system.
+These regular expressions do everything from changing the href links to changing image locations.

+#### User Integration

+The user integration refers to bridging of user accounts between various systems.
+Like visual integration, the user integration is accomplished by utilizing the built in hook system within the applications and well as plugins within the content management system.

-#### Requirements
+### Requirements

 The following software requirements must be met for Integrator 3 to operate:

-##### Core Application #####
+##### Core Application
 * PHP 5.3+
 * MySQL 5+

-##### Joomla Requirements (if used) #####
+##### Joomla Requirements (if used)
 * Joomla!
 2.5 / 3.4
 * Dunamis Framework 1.4+

-##### WHCMS Requirements (if used) #####
+##### WHCMS Requirements (if used)
 * WHMCS 5.3+
 * Dunamis Framework 1.4+

-##### Wordpress Requirements (if used) #####
+##### Wordpress Requirements (if used)
 * Wordpress v 4+

-##### Kayako Requirements (if used) #####
+##### Kayako Requirements (if used)
 * Kayako Fusion v4.50+

 Older versions of Joomla!, Wordpress, WHMCS or Kayako may work, however they cannot be supported and should be upgraded to ensure proper functionality (as well as security and other considerations).

-### Considerations
+#### Considerations

 If you are using a server level firewall such as mod_security then you should consider whitelisting your servers IP address.
 The product will necessarily communicate to your server through CURL and may get blacklisted if your security rules are too stringent.
 A clear indicator of a firewall issue is a '0' response being received by the API handler.
 This is unrelated to Integrator 3, but rather is a server configuration issue entirely.
 Please consult your hosting provider for more information on resolving this issue.

-### Key Concepts

-When dealing with Integrator 3 there are some key concepts to keep in mind in order to understand exactly what the product does.

-#### Visual Integration

-The visual integration refers to wrapping your Joomla! site around your WHMCS content.
-This is accomplished by utilizing the built in hook system within WHMCS to fetch the Joomla! site and perform a number of regular expression matches upon the returned content.
-These regular expressions do everything from changing the href links to changing image locations.

-#### User Integration

-The user integration refers only to the bridging of user accounts between Joomla! and WHMCS.
-Like visual integration, the user integration is accomplished by utilizing the built in hook system in WHMCS and well as the user level plugins in Joomla!.
-The User Plugin also manages the insertion of additional fields into the registration form for Joomla!.

 ### Installation

-The installation procedure for J!WHMCS Integrator has changed greatly in this is version.
-Please follow these simple steps in order to install the product into your Joomla! and WHMCS sites:

-* Locate your license key and download the latest release of the product from our web site.
-For more information on this, please visit *Locating My License*.
-* Download the latest release of the Dunamis Framework.
-* Extract the primary archive to your local machine.
-* Extract the WHMCS portion of the

-### Accessing Settings

-The J!WHMCS Integrator has settings on both Joomla! and WHMCS that permit management of the product for each system.

-#### Joomla!

-Settings for Joomla! are handled in two different locations.
-To access the settings for the component portion of the installation in Joomla!:

-1. Log into the back end of your Joomla!
-CMS with an account that has permission to manage options (for most systems, this will be your Super Admin account)
-2. Navigate to Components > J!WHMCS Integrator.
-Then click on the Options button on the top right (for Joomla!
-3+ it will be on the top navigation bar on the left).

-The API Token for J!WHMCS Integrator must also be set.
-This is handled in the System Plugin and can be found by:

-1. Log into the back end of your Joomla!
-CMS with an account that has permission to manage options (for most systems, this will be your Super Admin account)
-2. Navigate to Extensions > Plugin Manager.
-3. Select the System as the Plugin Type to filter plugins
-4. Locate the System - J!WHMCS Integrator plugin and click on it to edit the API Token

-#### WHMCS

-Settings for the WHMCS portion of the product are also handled in two different locations.
-The first thing to do is check that your WHMCS account has permission to manage the product.
-This should only need to be done one time, and is usually done at the time of installation.
-This can be done by:

-1. Log into the back end of your WHMCS client portal using an account that has privileges to edit the addon modules area.
-2. Navigate to Setup > Addon Modules
-3. Locate the J!WHMCS Integrator product addon module and click on the Configure button.
-4. Ensure your account role is 'ticked' for being permitted to manage the settings and click Save.

-The rest of the settings are handled in the product addon.
-To manage them:

-1. Log into the back end of your WHMCS client portal using an account that has privileges to manage your addon module.
-2. Navigate to Addons > JWHMCS Integrator.
-3. Click on the Settings link.

 ### Getting Support

-The goal of J!WHMCS Integrator in addition to simplifying the product greatly for our customers is to minimize the need for support staff to actually log in and manage your product on your behalf.
-We are doing our best to provide documentation to help in every way we can and we want to encourage our customers to first utilize the Support Forum for your support needs.
-With version 2.5 of our product, we don't believe we will need to log in at all to manage your product, the settings have been simplified, the processes used to accomplish the product features have been greatly reduced and streamlined in an effort to minimize interference with other products.
+The goal of Integrator 3 is to make managing your web site esaier and for the user experience on your site to be more fluid as they move from your CMS to an application.
+We are reworking our  documentation to help in every way we can and we want to encourage our customers to first utilize the Support Forum for your support needs.

 <div class="alert alert-info"><strong>Support and Upgrade Pack</strong><br />
-You must have a current Support and Upgrade pack for the product you require support for in order to obtain both the latest upgrades and premium support services from Go Higher IS.
+You must have a current Support and Upgrade pack for the product you require support for in order to obtain the latest upgrades and premium support services from Go Higher IS.
 </div>

 * [Documentation](https://www.gohigheris.com/documentation/jwhmcs)